-Spark plugs: Over time, constant use and heat cycles deteriorate the sparkplug and increase its internal electric resistance, lessening its ability to create a strong, clean spark.
-Reading the spark plugs from your car can tell you a lot about how the engine is running.
+Spark Plugs: Over time, constant use and heat cycles deteriorate the spark plug and increase its internal electric resistance, lessening its ability to create a strong, clean spark.
+Reading the spark plugs from your Mustang can tell you a lot about how the engine is running.
 When removed, a healthy engine should color the spark plug reddish-brown and show slight electrode wear.
 Black deposits indicate an engine running rich (too much fuel) whereas white deposit accumulation signifies a lean condition (not enough fuel).
 Excessive electrode wear (which is normal after years of use) means itís probably time to order a new set.
 Motorcraft (OEM) or NGK (Iridium series, G-Power series, V-Power series) both fabricate readily available, inexpensive and high performing spark plug sets.
-For a modified, higher performance engine, youíll want to pick a set of plugs with a colder range.
+For a heavily modified engine, youíll want to pick a set of plugs with a colder range.
 Cold range plugs better expel heat and deal with slower burning, high-octane fuel than stock ones and are thus recommended for higher horsepower engines.

-Distributor, cap and rotor: Another painless procedure is to replace the worn distributor cap and rotor with new ones.
-Surprisingly, the stock pieces are actually very good, but like all the other ignition components, degrade over time.
-MSD and Taylor made cap and rotors are popular replacement choices.
-Both are tailored to provide the best connectivity and protection against arcing and ignition crossfire.
-Or, altogether you can replace the whole distributer.
+Mustang Distributors, caps and rotors: Another painless procedure is to replace a Fox Body Mustang's worn distributor cap and rotor with new ones.
+Surprisingly, the stock pieces are actually very good, but like all the other ignition components, they too degrade over time.
+Aftermarket cap and rotors are popular replacement choices as they provide advanced spark and performance and are tailored to provide the best connectivity and protection against arcing and ignition crossfire.
+Or, altogether you can replace the whole distributor.
 Distributors from MSD and Accel exceed OE specifications and include their proper cap and rotor.
 Simply drop into place with the correct orientation as indicated by the instructions.

 Another recommended idea, particularly if it has never been done before, is to flush the fuel system using a fuel system flush kit.
 A proper flushing of all the fuel lines, rails and injectors will remove any deposits and sludge buildup along the way, once again allowing the free flow of fuel.
 It can even help restore the pump!
 An alternative method, one that is much cheaper, easier to do and will not be as effective as a full system flush, is to simply pour a little fuel injector cleaner into your gas tank.
 This too will remove deposits, just not as effectively or completing as a proper flush kit.
 Regardless, proper fuel delivery is essential to smooth and reliable operation.